 Last updated 26 September 2018

-Goldplat has adopted the QCA Corporate Governance Code (2018) as its recognised corporate governance code and this statement, and other disclosures, is presented pursuant to that Code.
-Where aspects of Goldplat’s corporate governance are disclosed on Goldplat’s website this may be found at www.goldplat.com under Corporate Governance.
+Goldplat has adopted the QCA Corporate Governance Code (2018) (“the Code”) as its recognised corporate governance code and this statement, and other disclosures, is presented pursuant to that Code.
+As well as this website, certain aspects of Goldplat’s approach to the Code are addressed in the Annual Report for the financial year to 30 June 2018.

 Corporate governance is an evolutionary process.
 Since Goldplat’s admission to AIM in 2006, the Board has practiced standards of corporate governance generally recognised as appropriate to a company on AIM of its size and resources.
 The Board has, and do, actively take account of the views of shareholders and professional advisers.

 The adoption of the Code in 2018 represents a significant step in the evolution of the group’s corporate governance.
 In the Board’s view this as an opportunity to continue to examine how it manages corporate governance and how it communicates that governance to shareholders and other stakeholders.

 As Chairman it is my responsibility to lead the Board and ensure that it is effective, defines and delivers its strategy and has strong links with shareholders and all other stakeholders including employees more generally and the communities and governmental and regulatory agencies where we operate.